taverntesting/tavern/docs/source/http.md

-Note that there is no way to do something like this for the body of the response, so unless you are expecting the same response body for every possible status code, the `body` key should be left blank.
+Note that there is no way to do something like this for the body of the response, so unless you are expecting the same response body for every possible status code, the `json` key should be left blank.

 ## Sending form encoded data